It seems like a slam dunk. Refinance your mortgage to a lower interest rate. Reap the savings in your monthly budget and for the long-term.

 4. Failure to shop around and negotiate

 If you’re comfortable with your current mortgage lender, it seems like it might be easier to just refinance without checking out other home loan sources.
-But if you just assume your current lender is the best deal and don’t look around for refinancing opportunities, you might miss out on a better mortgage rate and other terms.
+But if you just assume your current lender is offering you the best deal and don’t look around for refinancing opportunities, you might miss out on a better mortgage rate and other terms.

 It’s not just about shopping around, though.
 You don’t have to accept the fees and rates offered by mortgage lenders.
 Once you begin comparing your various possibilities, you’ll have the leverage to demand better terms.
 “Shop around, get a slew of quotes, and pit the best options against each other,” said Davis.